-1.8 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats Regulations published for England and Wales in 20071; the currently applicable version is the Habitats Regulations 20172, as amended.
+1.9 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats

+1 The Conservation (Natural Habitats, &c.)
+(Amendment) Regulations 2007 (2007) SI No. 2007/1843.
+TSO (The Stationery Office), London.
+Regulations published for England and Wales in 2007; the currently applicable version is the Habitats Regulations 2017, as amended.
 When preparing the development plans, Bassetlaw District Council is therefore required by law to carry out an HRA.
 The Council can commission consultants to undertake HRA work on its behalf and this (the work documented in this report) is then reported to and considered by Bassetlaw District Council as the 'competent authority'.
-The Council will consider this work and would usually3 only progress a Plan if it considers that the Plan will not adversely affect the integrity4 of any 'European site', as defined below.
-The requirement for authorities to comply with the Habitats Regulations when preparing a Plan is also noted in the Government's online Planning Practice Guidance5 (PPG).
+The Council will consider this work and would usually only progress a Plan if it considers that the Plan will not adversely affect the integrity of any 'European site', as defined below.
+The requirement for authorities to comply with the Habitats Regulations when preparing a Plan is also noted in the Government's online Planning Practice Guidance (PPG).

-- 1.9 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: SPAs and SACs.
-These were classified under European Union (EU) legislation but, since 1st January 2021, are protected in the UK by the Habitats Regulations 20172 (as amended).
-Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives: - SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive6) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive7), and for regularly occurring migratory species not listed in Annex I. - 1.10 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites8 and Ramsar sites (international designated under the Ramsar Convention).
-However, a Government Policy Paper9 on changes to the Habitats Regulations 2017 post-Brexit states that: - Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'. - The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations. - Designated Wetlands of International Importance (known as Ramsar sites) do not form part of the national site network.
-Many Ramsar sites overlap with SACs and SPAs and may be designated for the same or different species and habitats. - Although Ramsar sites do not form part of the new national site network, the Government Policy Paper10 confirms that all Ramsar sites remain protected in the same way as SACs and SPAs. - Currently, the Government also expects potential SPAs (pSPAs)11, Candidate SACs (cSACs)12 and Sites of
+1.10 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: SPAs and SACs.
+These were classified under European Union (EU) legislation but, since 1st January 2021, are protected in the UK by the Habitats Regulations 2017 (as amended).
+Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives:

-1 The Conservation (Natural Habitats, &c.)
-(Amendment) Regulations 2007 (2007) SI No. 2007/1843.
-TSO (The Stationery Office), London

-The Conservation of Habitats and Species Regulations 2017 (2017) SI No. 2017/1012, as amended by The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 (SI 2019/579), TSO (The Stationery https://www.gov.uk/guidance/appropriate-assessment Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (the 'Habitats Directive')

-3 The exception to this would be where 'imperative reasons of overriding public interest' can be demonstrated; see paragraph 1.16.
+- SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive), and for regularly occurring migratory species not listed in Annex I.

+1.11 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites and Ramsar sites (international designated under the Ramsar Convention).
+However, a Government Policy Paper on changes to the Habitats Regulations 2017 post-Brexit states that:

+- Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'. - The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations.

-4 The integrity of a site is the coherence of its ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats and/or the levels of populations of the species for which it was designated.
+and/or the levels of populations of the species for which it was designated.
 (Source: UK Government Planning Practice Guidance)

+&lt;sup>2 The Conservation of Habitats and Species Regulations 2017 (2017) SI No. 2017/1012, as amended by The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 (SI 2019/579), TSO (The Stationery Office), London.

+&lt;sup>3 The exception to this would be where 'imperative reasons of overriding public interest' can be demonstrated; see paragraph 1.16.

+&lt;sup>4 The integrity of a site is the coherence of its ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats